Canvas Recording User Manual (SDK version requirement >= 3.3.0)¶

 Formal semantics of replayCanvasSampling:

 2: Recommended default.
-Auto snapshot, more balanced stability and cost.
-It is recommended to start here.1: More frequent auto snapshot, suitable for 2D canvas with denser visual changes, but encoding and reporting costs are higher.- Larger numbers: Auto snapshot is sparser, cost is lower, but intermediate changes are more easily lost.
+Automatic snapshot, more balanced stability and cost.
+It is recommended to start here.1: More frequent automatic snapshot, suitable for 2D canvases with denser visual changes, but with higher encoding and reporting costs.- Larger numbers: More sparse automatic snapshot, lower cost, but easier to miss intermediate changes.

 'all': Higher-fidelity automatic recording, trying to preserve the drawing process; may still automatically fall back to snapshot in complex scenarios.